Evolutionary psychology: History

 Evolutionary psychology has its historical roots in Charles Darwin's theory of natural selection.
-In On The Origin of Species, Darwin predicted that psychology would develop an evolutionary basis:
+In his book On the Origin of Species, Darwin predicted that psychology would develop an evolutionary basis:

-In the distant future I see open fields for far more important researches.
+In the distant future I see open fields for far more important research.
 Psychology will be based on a new foundation, that of the necessary acquirement of each mental power and capacity by gradation.